3nrique0/transcriptomics_workshop/1_Intro_Linux/README.md

-# Transcriptomics Workshop

-Three lessons with bare bones know-hows to get started.
-This is not an extensive workshop !!

-Each session is planned to last for 2h.

-## Lesson 1 Brief linux introduction
+# Lesson 1 Brief linux introduction

 Place and date: At CEFE Thursday 7 of november 2019 in Salle Polyvalente from 14h to 16h